H. Richard Niebuhr: Life

 Niebuhr was born on September 3, 1894, in Wright City, Missouri, the son of Gustav Niebuhr, a minister in the Evangelical Synod of North America.
 His family moved to Lincoln, Illinois, in 1902.
 He graduated from Elmhurst College in 1912, and Eden Theological Seminary in 1915.
-He would later obtain a master's degree from Washington University in St. Louis in 1918, and his Doctor of Philosophy degree from Yale University in 1924.
+He would later obtain a master's degree from Washington University in St. Louis in 1918.
+He completed his Doctor of Philosophy degree from Yale University in 1924.

 He started his working career as a reporter in Lincoln in 1915 and 1916.
-He was ordained a minister in the Evangelical Synod in 1916, and served with that body in St. Louis, Missouri, through 1918.
+He was ordained a minister in the Evangelical Synod in 1916.
+He served with that body in St. Louis, Missouri, through 1918.
 (The synod merged in 1934 with the German Reformed Church in the United States; the subsequently formed Evangelical and Reformed Church united in 1957 with the Congregational Christian Churches to form the United Church of Christ.)

+During WWI he and his family supported the War Welfare Commission of the Evangelical Synod; he also started preaching his sermons in English, instead of German.

+In 1924 he became president of Elmhurst College and began modernising the curriculum.

 While living in St. Louis, he was a member and leader in Evangelical United Church of Christ in Webster Groves, Missouri, and taught at Eden Theological Seminary from 1919 to 1924 and from 1927 to 1931.
 Between 1924 and 1927, he was the President of Elmhurst College.
 He taught at Yale from 1931 to 1962, specializing in theology and Christian ethics.

 Niebuhr died on July 5, 1962, in Greenfield, Massachusetts.